kaltura/agent-contrib/DEPLOYMENT.md

 4. Edit add_contributer.php and sigToSvg.php changing to path to config.inc

+5. Create a directory to contain the outputted PDF and HTML docs
+Note: it should be OUTSIDE your document root for security reasons but need to have write permissions for $APACHE_USER.

-5. Edit cla_template.html and mail_template.html
+6. Edit cla_template.html and mail_template.html